-Product Title of Standards or Code of Practice Standard Code Price Pumpkin Specification for grades of fresh agricultural produce - Part 8: Pumpkins CRS 24 Part 8: 2010 USD 34.06 avoid misund provide an o encourage b assist export This standard specioreparation and page tion and market posit ion.
-Product not apply to products for industrial processing.
-Title of Standards or Code of Practice Standard Code Price Sweet Peppers Specification for grades of fresh agricultural produce - Part 9: Sweet Peppers CRS 24-Part 9: 2010 USD 35.03 address critical cond avoid misund provide an o encourage b assist export This standard speci gional Standard is designed to improve the regional and international market co cerns relating to quality in the production of the Sweet Peppers in the region.
-It derstanding and confusion among those involved in the marketing chain; bjective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining ters and their countries in meeting export market requirements and thereby enh fies the requirements of sweet peppers (Capsicum annuum L. var. grossum) when the export or import control stages, after preparation and packaging. aims to: greater income ove ancing their reputatio rall; and on and market position.
+Product Title of Standards or Code of Practice Standard Code Price Pumpkin Specification for grades of fresh agricultural produce - Part 8: Pumpkins CRS 24 Part 8: 2010 USD 34.06 avoid misund provide an o encourage b ional Standard was developed in an effort to: derstanding and confusion among those involved in the marketing chain; bjective basis for relating price to quality; etter selection, packaging and presentation of produce as a means of obtaining ers in meeting export market requirements and thereby enhancing their reputa preparation and pac ies the quality requirements for pumpkin, Cucurbita pepo (Duch.
+Ex Lam.) to be kaging stages. not apply to products for industrial processing. e supplied fresh to th e consumer at the Product Title of Standards or Code of Practice Standard Code Price Sweet Peppers Specification for grades of fresh agricultural produce - Part 9: Sweet Peppers CRS 24-Part 9: 2010 USD 35.03 Abstract: This CARICOM Regional Standard is designed to improve the regional and international market competitiveness of Sweet Pepper and to address critical concerns relating to quality in the production of the Sweet Peppers in the region.
+It aims to: avoid misunderstanding and confusion among those involved in the marketing chain; provide an objective basis for relating price with quality; encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.
+This standard specifies the requirements of sweet peppers (Capsicum annuum L. var. grossum) which are to be supplied fresh to the consumer market at the export or import control stages, after preparation and packaging.

-Product Title of Standards or Code of Practice Standard Code Price Tomatoes Specification for grades of fresh agricultural produce - Part 10: Tomatoes CRS 24 Part 10: 2010 USD 36.97 avoid misund provide an ol encourage b assist export This standard specific supplied fresh to the standard does reprint the standard d ional Standard was developed in an effort to: lerstanding and confusion among those involved in the marketing chain; ojective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining ers and their countries in meeting export market requirements and thereby enlines the quality requirements of tomatoes of varieties (cultivars) grown from Lyc consumer after preparation and packaging. g greater income over nancing their reputatio on and market position o) "ribbed"; c) "oblong" or "elor igated"; and d) "cherry" tomatoe es (including "cocktail" tomatoes).
-Sub-Section: Processed Food Product Title of Standards or Code of Practice Standard code Price Specification for Amchar and Kuchela CRS 22: 2010 USD 40.85 outline quality and a ional Standard has been prepared through the CARICOM Regional Organisat cceptability requirements for the products known and traded within the CARIC d trade of condiments made from pickled tropical fruits and or vegetables with f these fruits and vegetables and the increased demand in the global food trad OM as achar, amchar in the CARICOM is in and kuchela.
+Product Title of Standards or Code of Practice Standard Code Price Tomatoes Specification for grades of fresh agricultural produce - Part 10: Tomatoes CRS 24 Part 10: 2010 USD 36.97 avoid misund provide an ol encourage b assist export This standard specific supplied fresh to the supplied fresh to the supplied fresh to the supplication of th ional Standard was developed in an effort to: lerstanding and confusion among those involved in the marketing chain; ojective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining ers and their countries in meeting export market requirements and thereby enli ies the quality requirements of tomatoes of varieties (cultivars) grown from Lyc consumer after preparation and packaging. g greater income over nancing their reputatio on and market position a) "round"; inder this standard may be classified into four commercial types: b) "ribbed"; c) "oblong" or "elor igated"; and d) "cherry" tomatoe es (including "cocktail" tomatoes).
+Sub-Section: Processed Food Product Title of Standards or Code of Practice Standard code Price Specification for Amchar and Kuchela CRS 22: 2010 USD 40.85 outline quality and a ional Standard has been prepared through the CARICOM Regional Organisat cceptability requirements for the products known and traded within the CARIC d trade of condiments made from pickled tropical fruits and or vegetables with these fruits and vegetables and the increased demand in the global food trad OM as achar, amchar and kuchela. creasing due to the